-Other information
+Other information-

-The other information comprises the information included in the Strategic Report and the Directors' report set out on pages 1-5, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Strategic and Directors' reports, other than the financial statements and our auditor's report thereon.
 The directors are responsible for the other information.

-Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report; we do not express any form of assurance conclusion thereon:

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.

-We have nothing to report in this regard.
+We have nothing to report in this regard: